googleson78/typeclassopedia-exercises/01.functor/README.md

 I think the answer to the question "What can you not make an instance of `Functor`?" is ADTs which have built-in type constraints.
 I have not figured out any other case yet.
+These however do not match the kind `* -> *`, as they have constraints.
+I did however come across *Contravariant Functors*, which I have heard of in category theory, but have not gotten to yet.
+Looking at the idea however it makes me a bit annoyed that the normal `Functor`s are called just `Functor`s instead of `CovariantF` or something of that sort.